containerum/containerum/README.md

 helm install containerum/containerum
 ```

-To enable collecting resource utilization metrics, install Containerum with Prometheus Operator:
+To enable collecting resource utilization metrics, install Containerum with Prometheus:

 ```
-helm repo add containerum https://charts.containerum.io helm repo update helm install containerum/prometheus-operator helm install containerum/containerum —set tags.monitoring=true
+helm repo add containerum https://charts.containerum.io helm repo update helm install containerum/containerum —set tags.monitoring=true
 ```

-If you already have Prometheus in your cluster and want to use it to display node utilization in Containerum Platform, install Containerum Platform with the following parameters:
+If you already have Prometheus in your cluster and want to use it to display node utilization in Containerum Platform, install Containerum Platform with the parameters below.
+Containerum Platform is compatible with Prometheus `6.7.4` from the official Helm repository.

 ```
 helm repo add containerum https://charts.containerum.io